Omni Calculator logo

 1. Single random number generator

 If you want to generate one random number, choose a number that will be the lower limit (the minimum value), and then pick a number that will be the upper limit (the maximum value).
-To generate again, click the arrow below the "Result" field.
-(Make sure the "autosave" option is turned on by clicking the floppy disk icon next to the "Minimum value" and "Maximum value" fields).
+To generate again, press the calculator reload button.

-You can also generate decimals (up to two decimal places) - to do that change the "type of number(s)" setting.
+You can also generate decimals (up to two decimal places) — to do that, change the "type of number(s)" setting to decimals.

 2. Random number list generator